yousefelassal/quote-cron/README.md

 > To find a man's true character, play golf with him.

 > Today you are you!
 That is truer than true!
 There is no one alive who is you-er than you!

+> Just because something doesn't do what you planned it to do doesn't mean it's useless.